ProBonoEngineeringServicesAdvice/ProBonoEngineeringServicesAdvice.github.io/README.md

 Engaging with these resources will help ensure a safe and efficient debris removal process, facilitating the recovery and rebuilding of affected communities in Los Angeles.

+In the aftermath of recent wildfires in Los Angeles, efficient and safe debris removal is crucial to protect public health and facilitate recovery.
+Here are key resources and contacts to assist residents in the debris removal process:

+1. Los Angeles County Debris Removal Program

+Los Angeles County has established a comprehensive debris removal program to aid residents affected by the wildfires.
+The program is divided into two phases:
+	•	Phase 1: Removal of household hazardous waste.
+	•	Phase 2: Removal of remaining structural debris.

+To participate in the free Phase 2 debris removal, property owners must complete a Right of Entry (ROE) form by March 31, 2025.
+This form permits government contractors to access your property for debris removal.
+Assistance with the form is available through:
+	•	Fire Debris Hotline: (844) 347-3332
+	•	Email: bridgefire@pw.lacounty.gov

+For more details and to access the ROE form, visit the Los Angeles County Public Works Debris Removal page.

+2. U.S. Army Corps of Engineers (USACE) Assistance

+The USACE, in coordination with the Federal Emergency Management Agency (FEMA), is actively involved in debris removal efforts in Los Angeles County.
+They have initiated Phase 2 of debris removal, focusing on private residential properties.
+For inquiries regarding their services:
+	•	Debris Removal Hotline: (213) 308-8305

+Additional information can be found on the USACE Los Angeles District’s wildfire debris removal mission page.

+3. Local Junk Removal Services

+Several local companies offer debris and junk removal services:
+	•	Junk King Los Angeles: Provides comprehensive junk removal services in the Los Angeles area.
+Contact them at (909) 332-3964 or visit their website.
+	•	LA Junk Haul: Offers a variety of junk removal services, including debris removal, with a focus on affordability and customer satisfaction.
+Reach them at (310) 773-2874 or through their website.
+	•	Dirty Deeds Junk Removal: Provides same-day junk hauling for residential and commercial properties.
+Contact them at (213) 601-2778 or visit their website.

+4. Los Angeles Sanitation (LASAN)

+LASAN is responsible for waste collection and recycling services in Los Angeles.
+They offer trash pickup, abandoned garbage pickup, recycling programs, and wastewater treatment.
+Their customer care center is available 24/7 at 1-800-773-2489.

+5. Athens Services

+Athens Services is a local, family-owned waste collection and recycling company serving the greater Los Angeles community for over 60 years.
+They provide innovative environmental services to more than 250,000 customers in over 50 communities.

+Engaging with these resources will help ensure a safe and efficient debris removal process, facilitating the recovery and rebuilding of affected communities in Los Angeles.

+For official guidance, always refer to government agencies such as:
+	•	Los Angeles County Public Works (recovery.lacounty.gov)
+	•	California Department of Toxic Substances Control (dtsc.ca.gov)
+	•	South Coast Air Quality Management District (SCAQMD) (aqmd.gov)
+	•	FEMA Disaster Assistance (disasterassistance.gov)

+These organizations provide verified procedures and liability coverage for debris removal and health safety.

 Los Angeles Rebuilding Process and Future: An Opportunity to Redesign and Prevent Future Disasters